We all love redecorating and renewing our houses!

 Methylene is a highly toxic chemical, bad enough to potentially cause cancer or give those who use it chemical burn.

-So, one of the best paint stripping options is to buy products without this ingredient in its composition.
+So, one of the best paint stripping options is to buy products without this ingredient in their composition.

 Many of these are also restricted/banned in the US.
 Hence, we do not recommend using these chemical products.